GOP senators’ report calls Hunter Biden’s board position with Ukraine firm ‘problematic,’ but fails to show how it changed U.S. policy

 But Johnson has had contact with another Ukrainian national, former diplomat Andriy Telizhenko, who once worked as a consultant for Blue Star Strategies, a lobbying firm that worked on behalf of Burisma.
 Telizhenko has advanced the theory that Ukraine interfered in the 2016 election to boost Hillary Clinton and undermine Trump.
 Recently, he also has been publishing unverified transcripts of tapes reflecting conversations between Biden and former Ukrainian President Petro Poroshenko — tapes that Derkach has been publicizing as well.

 Democrats have suggested that Telizhenko may be functioning as a conduit for others to funnel Kremlin-backed conspiracies to congressional investigators.
 Johnson and Grassley have said that they vetted all of Telizhenko’s information through other sources.
-Both Ukrainians have a relationship with the president’s lawyer, Rudy Giuliani, though Telizhenko told The Post earlier this month that he barely knows Derkach and has taken pains to stay away from him.
+Both Ukrainians have a relationship with the president’s lawyer, Rudolph W. Giuliani, though Telizhenko told The Post earlier this month that he barely knows Derkach and has taken pains to stay away from him.

+The senior Democrat on the Finance Committee, Sen. Ron Wyden (Ore.) called the report authored by Grassley and Johnson a “sham investigation” that relied in part on Kremlin disinformation.

+Wyden said the inquiry “was an attempted political hit job facilitated by the State Department, and rooted in the disinformation pushed by a pro-Russian operative and Russian asset who is under U.S. sanction.
+Throughout this effort I have been deeply disturbed by Senate Republicans’ willingness to disregard national security concerns and push Russian disinformation.
+The Senate must never again be abused in this way.”

 The panel interviewed about a dozen witnesses in the investigation, including from Blue Star.
-The panel also interviewed two close Biden advisers, former deputy Secretary of State Antony Blinken and former international energy envoy Amos Hochstein, as well as two current ambassadors, Geoffrey Pyatt, who previous was the top diplomat in Ukraine, and Bridget Brink, who was previously the deputy assistant secretary of State with responsibility for Ukraine.
+The panel also interviewed two close Biden advisers, former deputy Secretary of State Antony Blinken and former international energy envoy Amos Hochstein, as well as two current ambassadors, Geoffrey Pyatt, who previously was the top diplomat in Ukraine, and Bridget Brink, who was previously the deputy assistant secretary of State with responsibility for Ukraine.
 Current deputy Assistant Secretary of State George Kent, former National Security Council Eastern Europe director Liz Zentos, former assistant secretary of State for European and Eurasian affairs Victoria Nuland, and David Wade, the former chief of staff to Secretary of State John F. Kerry, also spoke to investigators in the probe.

-Last week, the Senate Homeland Security and Government Affairs Committee voted to release the transcript of all interviews alongside the report, but the transcripts were not provided to the press early Wednesday morning.
-Late Tuesday night, panel ranking member Sen. Gary Peters protested the decision in a letter to Johnson, saying his “violation of the unanimous vote of this Committee … would further weaken the Committee’s ability to effectively carry out its responsibilities on behalf of the public in the future.”
+Last week, the Senate Homeland Security and Governmenal Affairs Committee voted to release the transcript of all interviews alongside the report, but the transcripts were not provided to the media early Wednesday morning.
+Late Tuesday night, panel ranking member Sen. Gary Peters (Mich.) protested the decision in a letter to Johnson, saying his “violation of the unanimous vote of this Committee … would further weaken the Committee’s ability to effectively carry out its responsibilities on behalf of the public in the future.”